-19. Where an insolvency practitioner has been asked to assist the debtor to prepare a proposal, the insolvency practitioner should have procedures in place to ensure that the proposal is considered objectively, is credible and has a reasonable prospect of being implemented in the form presented.
+Where an insolvency practitioner drafts a proposal on behalf of the debtor, the insolvency practitioner should have procedures in place to ensure that the proposal is considered objectively, is credible and has a reasonable prospect of being implemented in the form presented.

-20. In cases where the IVA Protocol is used to form the basis of an IVA proposal, any deviations from the Protocol should be explained in writing to the debtor and their creditors so that they can readily identify any departures from the Protocol.
+In cases where the IVA Protocol is used to form the basis of an IVA proposal, any deviations from the Protocol should be explained in writing to the debtor and their creditors so that they can readily identify any departures from the Protocol.